kishorekkr15/chiken/Python.md

 txt = "The best things in life are free!" print("free" in txt)
 # true

+thislist = ["apple", "banana", "cherry"] if "apple" in thislist: print("Yes, 'apple' is in the fruits list")

 # ===========================================================================================================
 Print only if "free" is present: